Jan 30, 2019

 Here's the ready-to-go slides for this Question of the Day that you can use in your classroom.

-Behind the numbers (from Business Insider)
+Behind the numbers (from Nasdaq)

 About the Author